 Baking Basics – Baking Powder Vs Baking Soda

+Sometimes a little knowledge of the ingredient we use can help make us better equipped for the job; in this case better bakers.
 What is baking powder? what is baking soda?
 Why are they important in our baking.
-This post explains the difference between baking powder vs baking soda
+This post explains the difference between them both and more.

 - What is Baking Powder?